chw-03/efficient_route_planning_part1/readme.txt

-homework for bast's efficient route planning
+homework for bast's efficient route planning, but done in rust because we oxidizing